serkant/serkant.github.io/_pages/Dissertation.md

 ---
 permalink: /Dissertation/
-title: "Dissertation"
+title: "Dissertation Project"
 ---

-## Political Media Capture
-While some governments use sticks, such as censorship, regulatory agency, or legal fines, others use carrots such as state constracts or preferential state advertising to capture the media.
-The previous works focus either on sticks or carrots, but they do not attempt to explain the variation we observe.
-Building on the insights of the previous literature, I set up a formal model of political media capture and explore the conditions under which a specific media capture is more likely.

-## State Contracts and Political Media Capture

-## Ownership and Media Bias
+In my dissertation, I aim to answer the following questions: 'how can we explain the variation we see in political media capture strategies?', 'what are the effects of media capture strategies on pro-government coverage?', and 'how does ownership characteristics and structure determine media bias?'.
+I use formal modelling and big data to answer these questions.